 Production totaled 473,035 units.
 The W116 was succeeded by the W126 S-Class in 1979.
 The W116 was sold throughout Europe, the Americas, Asia, the Middle East, Africa, and Australia.

 In 1975, the W116 was upgraded with a new fuel injection system to comply with revised exhaust emission standards in European markets.
 A slight power reduction was a result of this update.
 In 1978, a series of engine upgrades restored original performance levels with new fuel injection systems.
-Initially the early models (1973-1974) of the W116 with the Twin Cam inline 6 used the D-Jetronic fuels injection system with computers and MAP sensor that are both prone to failure after more than 20 years of use.
-From 1975 onward they used the K-Jetronic mechanical fuel injection system, a less complicated system that proved to be much more reliable in the long run and injectors cost 6x less than the D-jetronic system.
-The W116 equipped with the K-Jetronic system, used a cast-iron fuel distributor, which can be prone to rust over time if moisture or water is present in the fuel.
+The D-Jetronic fuel injection system fitted to the early 280 SE (1973-1974) had computers and MAP sensor that are prone to failure after more than 20 years of use.
+From 1975 onward they used the K-Jetronic mechanical fuel injection system, a less complicated system that proved to be much more reliable in the long run with injectors costing significantly less than those used on the D-Jetronic system.
+The W116 equipped with the K-Jetronic system used a cast-iron fuel distributor which can be prone to rust over time if moisture or water is present in the fuel.
 This was changed to an alloy fuel distributor in the following model W126 and is not subject to corrosion.

 The W116 S-Class incorporated a broad variety of Mercedes-Benz safety innovations.